AlexanderC/AOPHP/README.md

 - No dependencies

-- Fast due to built in cache if a couple of ready to use drivers
+- Fast due to built in cache with a couple of ready to use drivers

 - Automated cache invalidation